ankschoubey/old-blog/_posts/2021-04-22-telling-the-truth.md

 # Tell the truth.
 See the truth.
 Listen to the truth.
 Test the truth.

 Speak out the truth.
 See the truth. ....

+# Looking at Truth

+Reduce ego to see and accept what's true

+Don't just look at works.
+Look at actions and patterns overtime.
+With yourself and in others.
+Action is the only truth in yourself and in others.
+You can ask questions to yoruself and others to gain clarity or tell them what you are thinking based on their actions.

+Without thinnking anything/adding biases.
+Try to think like another person wood.

+Thinking in questions: TDD

+Simplest explaination?

+Further Reading Naval Ravikant